 An LEA must administer the benchmark assessment (Acadience Reading) to students in grades one through three at the beginning, middle, and end of the school year.
-After administration of the assessment, parents and/or guardians are to be notified of the student's results.
+After administration of the assessment, parents and/or guardians must be notified by specific dates (see page 31) of the student's results.
 LEAs must demonstrate growth based upon student learning gains as measured by the benchmark assessment.
+Per SB 127 (opens new window), all students with a well-below or below-benchmark score will be given a diagnostic assessment and be progress monitored according to the guidelines outlined by Acadience Reading.

-Acadience Reading is a state-mandated assessment for students in grades one through three as per Board Rule R277-406.
-Acadience Reading is a set of measures used for assessing the achievement of early literacy skills from kindergarten through grade 6.
+Acadience Reading is a state-mandated assessment for students in grades one through three as per Board Rule R277-406 (opens new window).
+Acadience Reading is a set of measures used for assessing the achievement of early literacy skills from kindergarten through sixth grade.
 They are designed to be one-minute measures used to regularly monitor the development of early literacy and early reading skills.